ab2611/IRIS-Flower-Prediction-Using-Data-Science-and-Machine-Learning-Algorithms/README.md

 # DATA SCIENCE
 -> Extraction on IRIS Dataset (From Sci-Kit learn dataset).
 -> Cleaning the data (Dropping or replacing the ambiguous data ).
--> Clustering the data  (Dividing the dataset into different datasets).
+-> Data Transformation (Changing the type and values of data) -> Clustering the data  (Dividing the dataset into different datasets).
 -> Data Visualization (Using the different type maps with different parameter).
 -> Splitting the data into test data and train data.
+-> Creating the prediction Model
+-> Training and testing of Model
+-> Accuracy with confusing matrix